AutomationPanda/tau-intro-selenium-py/README.md

 ## Independent Exercises

 The guided tutorial covered one very basic search test, but DuckDuckGo has many more features.
-Write some new tests for DuckDuckGo.
+Try to write some new tests for DuckDuckGo independently.
 Here are some suggestions:

 * search for different phrases